-Back in November 2019 I visited the small coastal city of Cambodia called Sihanoukville, or Kampong Som as the locals call it.
+In November 2019 I visited the small coastal city of Cambodia known to foreigners as Sihanoukville, or Kampong Som as the locals call it.
 It was my first time in this city, so I wasn’t fully aware of the history behind this place.

 My first impression was that it was a city heavily under construction, with high rise buildings being erected on the beachfront and dust absolutely everywhere.
 It looked more like a war-torn town than anything else.
 We hitched a ride on a tuk-tuk to see the only sight-see worthy spot in the city: Wat Krom.